treetrum/sjdco-2024/README.md

 ### Deployment

--   NextJS is hosted on Vercel (and deploys automatically from master)
+-   NextJS is hosted on Vercel (and deploys automatically from `main`)
--   PayloadCMS is hosted on Render (and deploys automatically from master)
+-   PayloadCMS is hosted on Render (and deploys automatically from `main`)